THC-QA/QA_SFIA_Project/README.md

 + Website updated to full compliance with brief.
 User stories revised to reflect updated understanding of technical complexities.
 Favicon added as joke branding.
 Jenkinsfile added, and installation and pre-installation processing started.
 Problems involving exported environmental variables.

 + Jenkins pipeline updated to include URL testing phase.
 ChilliApp now runs as a service, GUnicorn integration problematic, but can replace debug mode on deployment.
 In contravention of usual working practice, Jenkins server exposed to web traffic in place of a reverse proxy, as ngrok or nginx integration is an issue.

++ Having looked hard at the feasibility of utilising Postman as an ancilliary service to the project, I elected to use Selenium after all.
+The time requirements for learning to use the program and creating a mockup could be better spent learning to use HTML id tags properly.

 ### End Point